NicJC/nicspics/content/random/waiheke/index.md

 </div>

 <p>
-As you can see there are ,amy islands in the Hauraki gulf!
+As you can see there are many islands in the Hauraki gulf!
 </p>
 <p>
 It turns out that the water on waiheke isn’t from the mainland (Auckland), but it’s actually tank water collected from rain.
 There is a library there too!